Bankers welcome EU bail-in deal but market reaction mixed

 Antonio Patuelli, president of Italian banking association ABI, said: "Following the agreement reached last night, the European banking union is certainly closer.
 This was one of the most complex elements that needed to be agreed.
 What has been agreed is a balanced solution."

-Germany's banking association BdB said reaching an agreement was important for standardising who pays for liabilities when international banks fail.
-"Negotiations should now be finalised so that a cross-border resolution and wind-down regime can be introduced on a pan-European basis," BdB said in a statement.
+Germany's banking association BdB said reaching an agreement was important for standardizing who pays for liabilities when international banks fail.
+"Negotiations should now be finalized so that a cross-border resolution and wind-down regime can be introduced on a pan-European basis," BdB said in a statement.

 (Reporting by Edward Taylor and Kathrin Jones in Frankfurt, Aimee Donnellan and Natalie Harrison for IFR in London, James Mackenzie in Rome, Mike Shields in Vienna, Christian Plumb in Paris, Jesus Aguado Gonzalez in Madrid; Editing by Louise Ireland)